rise-lab-skku/ICRA2023_Quadruped_Robot_Challenges/README.md

 You can speed up the simulation by adjusting the max step size of the simulation.
 In this case, the physics calculation will be less accurate.
 For Gazebo, select the Physics menu from the world tab on the left and adjust the max step size below. (default: 0.001)

+- If you are having trouble loading a lot of objects, use a single stl file `meshes/compound/terrain_map.stl` to generate your maps